caseyamcl/wosclient/README.md

 in this library.
 The only dependency in this case is that you must include the `"psr/http-message": "~1.0"` package.

-If your alternative implementation uses a [PSR-7 compliant](http://www.php-fig.org/psr/psr-7/) HTTP library, you only need to implement the `WosClient\WosClientInterface`.
-You can use the built-in implementations for all other classes.
+If your implementation uses a [PSR-7 compliant](http://www.php-fig.org/psr/psr-7/) HTTP library, you only need to implement the `WosClient\WosClientInterface`.
+You can use the built-in implementations of all other classes.

-If, however, your alternative implementation does NOT implement PSR-7, you will need to implement the following interfaces:
+If, however, your implementation does NOT implement PSR-7, you will need to implement the following interfaces:

 * `WosClient\WosClientInterface`